HiSPARC/infopakket/README.md

 courses.
 By using these the students learn the different facets of scientific research:

-- Maintaining a experimental setup.
+- Maintaining an experimental setup.
 - Requesting and processing the measurement data.
 - Using the data to answer questions.